FlexChia/home/README.md

 # FlexChia Protocol(FCP)

 You can join to FlexChia Pool with your own Original Unportable Plots by using FlexChia Protocol miner.
-It doesn't require any of your secret infomation such as mnemonic words, etc. The miner binary just checks your farming functionality and verifies your plots periodically to calculate and reward your Net-Space contributions.
+It doesn't require any of your secret infomation such as mnemonic words.
+The miner binary just checks your farming functionality and verifies your plots periodically to calculate and reward your Net-Space contributions.

 _ FCP Technical details TBA _